Kriptikz/evore/js-crank/README.md

 ## Differences from Rust Crank

-This is a simplified reference implementation.
-The Rust crank includes:
+This is a simplified reference implementation with the same core features:

+- Same LUT architecture (shared + per-miner)
+- Same `mmFullAutodeploy` instruction (checkpoint + recycle + deploy)
+- Same batching limits (7 deployers/tx with LUTs)

+The Rust crank additionally includes:

 - SQLite database for state persistence
-- Jito bundle support
-- Helius API integration
 - More robust error handling and retries

-For production use with many deployers, consider the Rust crank.
+- Automatic LUT creation/discovery

 ## License